China to set off on tanker buying spree for new shipping venture

 The industry slump, which has lasted more than four years, has forced companies to team up with competitors in order to survive.

 Denmark's A.P.
-Moller-Maersk, Japan's Mitsui O.S.K Lines, Singapore's Samco Shipholding and Ocean Tankers recently formed a tanker pool of around 50 VLCCs.
+Moller-Maersk (MAERSKb.CO), Japan's Mitsui O.S.K Lines (9104.T), Singapore's Samco Shipholding and Ocean Tankers recently formed a tanker pool of around 50 VLCCs.

 (Additional reporting and writing by Randy Fabi; editing by Miral Fahmy)